NyaomiDEV/yau/README.md

 ## Usage

-Make sure `sudo` won't ask you for your password when using `pacman -Sy` and `pacman -Syy` as the utility needs to call it silently to update Pacman's database and check for updates.

-Then, run `pinkpill --extract-config` to make the utility place its configuration file.
+Run `pinkpill --extract-config` to make the utility place its configuration file.

 Go edit the configuration file before running `pinkpill`!